prodo-dev/prodo/docs/content/04_advanced/creating-plugins.md

 universe and will automatically update whenever the data at that path changes.

 ### Subscribe

+This should be used when you want to subscribe the user to part of the universe indirectly.
+For example, if the user can call a function in their component that subscribes them to part of the universe, then you should use `ctx.subscribe`.

 A component can subscribe a component to a path on the universe manually using `ctx.subscribe`.